-"But what if I don't like the way they feel?"
+"But what if I don't like the way breast implants feel?"

 Our SO's worrying about how our new breasts will feel is a totally legit concern.
 In a world of saline, silicone, overs, and unders, we have quite a few options about how the end results are going to feel.
 If it were me, I would push this conversation to the consultation and allow a plastic surgeon to speak into their concerns:

 "It's really important to me that you like them, and I've heard that we will have a chance to feel the different options during a consultation.
 Would you please go with me?"